-I recently heard the word unflinching used to describe the kind of support that I had provided for someone.
-And although I didn’t quite know the meaning of the word, the phrase that came to mind was Isaiah’s reference regarding ‘fixing his face like a flint.’
-I believe in chapter 50 Isaiah spoke about waking daily to hear the word of God in order to speak a word to the weary.
-Isaiah 50:4
+I recently heard the word unflinching, used to describe the kind of support that I had provided for someone.
+Although I didn’t quite know the meaning of the word, the phrase that came to mind was Isaiah’s reference regarding ‘fixing his face like a flint.’
+I believe in chapter 50 Isaiah spoke about waking daily to hear the word of God in order to speak a word to the weary (Isaiah 50:4).

-Most prophets in bible days were not very popular people because their message was often one of repentance and judgement.
+Most prophets in bible days were not very popular people, because their message was often one of repentance and judgement.
 Yet Isaiah was convinced that he was not afraid of shame or persecution, but he would continue to stand firm in his conviction.
-This is because Isaiah knew that God was with him to protect and justify him.
+This is because Isaiah knew that God was with him to protect and defend him.

 We need unflinching determination to do the will of God, to accomplish our life’s mission and purpose and to not be deterred by opposition or trials.
-We have to have our faces fixed like a flint because we know that God is with us so we will not be ashamed.
+We have to have our faces fixed like a flint, because we know that God is with us so we will not be ashamed.
 We have confidence in what God says in spite of what our circumstances look like.
-We speak light into the darkness and command things that be not as though they were with flint like conviction.
+We speak light into the darkness and command things that be not as though they were (Romans 4:7).